crocs-muni/usable-cert-validation/README.md

 ## What problems do we want to solve?

-The system of working with TLS certificates (our focus: especially validating them):
+The system of working with (validating) TLS certificates:

 * It is complicated, even a bit chaotic.
 * There are multiple different tools to do the same thing.